zotero/citeproc-rs/crates/wasm/README.md

 ```

 This function can still throw a `CslStyleError`, but this is less likely than
-with Driver.new() as it will not actually attempt to parse and validate all the
+with new Driver() as it will not actually attempt to parse and validate all the
 parts of a style.
 It will throw if the XML is malformed or if the `<info>`
 block is too invalid to salvage.